erikng/blog.eriknicolasgomez.com/_posts/2022-03-16-Introducing gnes Reverse engineering the NetworkExtension API.md

 #import "NEConfiguration.h"
 ```

-The profile ingestor header would need to consume the payload header
+The profile ingestor header would need to consume the payload header.

 ```objc
 //

 #import "NEProfilePayloadHandlerDelegate.h"
 ```

 Note that these imports were already defined, but using Apple's internal paths.
 I had to modify these to use the paths within my swift bundle.
+And with that, the original swift code could finally look comparable to the pyobjc code!

-And with that, the original swift code could finally look comparable to the pyobjc code
+Again, here's the python code.

 ```python
 from Foundation import NSBundle